 For policies governing all undergraduate degrees, see AP.5 Undergraduate Policies.

-All cyber security engineering students are assigned a faculty advisor.
-With the advisor's help and approval, each student is required to complete a plan of study, which constitutes a learning plan for the degree program.
-The plan of study must be signed by the student's advisor and the Program Chair and be updated and signed by the advisor at least once a year.
+All Cybersecurity Engineering students are assigned an academic advisor.
+With their advisor's guidance, each student must develop a plan of study outlining their course schedule for the degree program.
+This plan must be reviewed, updated, and signed by the advisor at least once per year.

 Change of Major